PopcornFX/UnrealEnginePopcornFXPlugin/README.md

 The plugin can only be installed in Code projects (Blueprint-only projects are not supported).

 On windows, it is required to install **[Visual studio](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/)** to compile the plugin as we do not provide compiled PopcornFX plugin binaries yet.

+### Installing from downloaded archive

+Simply extract the archive in a project's `Plugins/` folder.

+The plugin can also be extracted in an engine installation's `Plugins/` folder: if the engine is downloaded instead of being compiled from source, the plugin will need to be compiled manually first (ie. in a separate dummy UE project).

+Check out the **[General installation steps](https://www.popcornfx.com/docs/popcornfx-v2/plugins/ue4-plugin/installation-and-setup/)** to see how to compile the plugin!

+### Installing from GitHub source repository

 Currently, you will need to download & install **[7-zip](https://www.7-zip.org/download.html)** and add it to your PATH environment variable (this is a requirement we want to remove in future updates): we currently use 7zip as it produces smaller archives of the PopcornFX Runtime SDK.